 COVID-19 cases in Canada's most populous province could treble -CBC

-OTTAWA, April 16 (Reuters) - Modeling shows that cases of COVID-19 in Ontario, Canada's most populous province, could treble by the end of May unless harsh restrictions are imposed, the Canadian Broadcasting Corp said on Friday.
+OTTAWA, April 16 (Reuters) - Modeling shows that cases of COVID-19 in Ontario, Canada's most populous province, could treble by the end of May unless tough restrictions are imposed, the Canadian Broadcasting Corp. said on Friday.

+Some hospitals say they are already close to breaking point as a rapidly worsening third wave rips through the province, and the head of its main nurses organization has called for a full lockdown including a curfew.

-Ontario Premier Doug Ford, under increasing criticism for how his government has handled the pandemic, is due to make an announcement at 2:30 p.m.
+Ontario Premier Doug Ford, who has so far resisted such wide-ranging steps but is under increasing criticism for how his government has handled the epidemic, is due to make an announcement at 2:30 p.m.
 Eastern Time (1830 GMT).

-Some major hospitals say they are already close to a breaking point as a rapidly worsening third wave rips through the province, which accounts for 38% of Canada's population.

-Ontario announced a record 4,736 daily cases on Thursday and the CBC cited sources saying this could rocket to 18,000 by end-May if current trends continued.
+Ontario, which accounts for 38% of Canada's population, announced a record 4,736 daily cases on Thursday and the CBC cited sources as saying this could rocket to 18,000 by end-May if current trends continued.

-The head of the main nurses organization in Ontario is demanding a complete lockdown, including a curfew, but Ford has so far resisted such wide-ranging steps.
+Canada's response to the pandemic has been complicated by the division of responsibilities between the 10 provinces and Ottawa, which helps fund healthcare but is not in charge of medical services.
+The federal government is buying vaccines but the provinces are responsible for inoculations.

+Ottawa said Moderna - blaming supply problems - would only be delivering 650,000 doses by the end of April as opposed to 1.2 million.
+It also said one to two million doses of the 12.3 million doses scheduled for delivery in the second quarter may be delayed until the third quarter.

 ((david.ljunggren@tr.com; +1 647 480 7891;))